 If you have delinquent taxes because you believe your tax bill was sent to the wrong address, update your property tax mailing address with the Supervisor of Assessment's Office.
 Click here, scroll down and select Other Forms, download Name/Address and Parcel Description Change Form.
 Complete, it, make sure you follow the instructions on the form for identity verification, and return it to the Assessor's Office.

-The Champaign County Clerk only handles property taxes that were sold during the annual tax sale.
-Delinquent taxes are sold at the end of the year in which they are due.
-For example, property owners that do not pay their current property tax bill within the time frame provided on the bill from the County Collector (Treasurer) will be subject to additional fees and interest before being sold at the annual tax sale in October.
-The Clerk's Office handles the payment and processing of those delinquent taxes and fees.
-If you have any questions, contact the Taxes Division at email@example.com or (217)384-3722.
+If property taxes are not paid by in the year they are due, they become delinquent.
+Delinquent taxes are sold at the end of the year in which they are due at the annual tax sale.
+Property owners that do not pay their current property tax bill within the time frame provided on the bill from the County Treasurer/Collector will be subject to additional fees and interest before being sold at the annual tax sale in October.
+The Clerk's Office handles the payment and processing ONCE THE TAXES HAVE BEEN SOLD AT TAX SALE.

 For more information, the Illinois property tax code is outlined in state statue here.

-If you have any questions or issues, contact the Taxes Division at firstname.lastname@example.org or (217)384-3722.
+If you have any questions, contact the Taxes Division at firstname.lastname@example.org or (217)384-3722.